TheParthMaru/springboot-cohort/notes/rest-api.md

 **1. All the APIs should be designed around resources.**

 - Resource is any kind of data, object, service or real life entity that a client can access.
-- For BookMyShow, movie, show, user, etc is a resource.
+- For BookMyShow, `movie`, `show`, `user`, etc is a resource.
 - Syntax: `IPAddress:PORT/ROUTES`
 - Example: `https://localhost:3000/movie/3`
 - Your route should be based on resources.
 - Example: `/products`, `/customers`, `/users`, `/orders`, `/categories`
-- In gRPC, the API should designed around action.
+- In gRPC, the API should be designed around action.
 - So, if movie is a resouce, booking a movie is an action.

 **2. Use JSON format to send and receive data.**